Professional edition active

 • Interactions between CAM therapies (eg, botanicals, micronutrients, other dietary supplements) and other drugs (eg, induction of cytochrome P-450 [CYP3A4] enzymes by St. John’s wort, resulting in reduced activity of antiretrovirals, immunosuppressants, and other drugs), particularly when the drug has a narrow therapeutic index

-• As with any physical manipulation of the body (including mainstream techniques such as physical therapy), injury (eg, nerve or cord damage due to spinal manipulation in patients at risk, bruising in patients with bleeding disorders)
+• As with any physical manipulation of the body (including mainstream techniques such as physical therapy), temporary or permanent injury (eg, nerve or cord damage due to spinal manipulation in patients at risk, bruising in patients with bleeding disorders)

-Current alerts about harmful dietary supplements are available at the FDA web site (Safety Alerts and Advisories).
+Current alerts about harmful dietary supplements are available at the FDA website (Safety Alerts and Advisories).
 Historically, the FDA did not tightly regulate the production of dietary supplements, and some have been found to be diluted or contaminated.
-For example, a 2013 study found that 32% of botanical supplements (not limited to CAM supplements) did not contain the main active ingredient on the label, 20% contained contaminants (physiologically active compounds other than the ingredients desired or on the label), and another 21% contained fillers not listed on the label (4).
+For example, microbial contamination, particularly with fungi, has been detected in various batches of herbal supplements, which may pose risks to immunocompromised individuals (1).
 However, newer FDA regulations now require compliance with manufacturing practices that improve quality and safety of supplements, and high-quality products are available through certain manufacturers that comply with FDA Good Manufacturing Practices.

 To help prevent injuries due to physical manipulations, patients should look for practitioners who are formally trained and professionally licensed.
 Rates of complications are very low when chiropractic or acupuncture is provided by practitioners with full credentials.